SummerSlam (2010): Reception

 Overall, the event received mixed-to-negative reviews from critics, who praised the quality of the main event match (although panning the finish) while panning the remainder of the event.

 Bleacher Report's Andre Harrison rated the event 5 out of 10, calling it a "one match show" (referring to the 7-on-7 tag team match as the only good match in the event), although stating that "WWE dropped the ball huge" on the finish.
-411mania.com rated the event 2.75 out of 5.
+Scott Slimmer of 411Mania rated the event 2.75 out of 5.

 Aftermath

 The next night on Raw, the anonymous general manager of Raw announced that members of The Nexus would face off against members of Team WWE in a series of matches throughout the evening.
 In order to find the "weak links" of the group, The Nexus' leader, Wade Barrett, declared that anyone in The Nexus who lost their match would be excommunicated from the group.
 Ultimately, each Nexus member won their match except for Darren Young, who lost to John Cena by submission.
 After the match, the remaining six members brutally attacked Young, symbolizing his banishment from The Nexus.

 According to Chris Jericho and Edge, the original plan steered toward a victory for The Nexus.
 However, John Cena asked for the finish to be changed, which Jericho felt affected The Nexus' momentum.
-Nexus members Heath Slater and Darren Young have also shared similar sentiments.
+Nexus members Heath Slater, Darren Young, David Otunga and Michael Tarver have also shared similar sentiments.
 Cena has since admitted that his decision was wrong.

-In April 2011, the promotion ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.
+The next night on Raw, the original World Tag Team Championship was deactivated in favor of the WWE Tag Team Championship, which became available to both brands; since WrestleMania 25 in April 2009, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+This would also be the final SummerSlam held before the original WWE Women's Championship was deactivated in September in favor of the WWE Divas Championship, which also became available to both brands.
+Also the following year in April 2011, the promotion ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.